SteadyDAO/Steady-Factory/Readme.md

 Till the maturity period however only the token owner can close it.

 ## How we used Steady DAO Dynasty tokens
-Our two way token linked with Steady DAO Dynasty -
+Our two way token linked with Steady DAO Dynasty - As part of the bigger project, we have a two token ecosystem wherein Steady DAO tokens can be exchanged for Steady DAO Dynasty "Play to earn tokens" and vice versa.

+This allows us to integrate existing and future DeFi applications into our ecosystem in a meaningful way and pave way for building "Our Souq", wherein DeFi merchants can sell their wares in our ecosystem with a simple wrapped token concept.

 ## Steps
 ### STEP 1 - CREATE CHYME	CreatNewChyme